 Cindy Huyser is a poet and photographer who lives in Austin, Texas.
-She is also a software engineer and former power plant operator.
+She has enjoyed careers as a software engineer and power plant operator.

 Cindy’s chapbook, Burning Number Five: Power Plant Poems (Blue Horse Press, 2014), was named co-winner of the 2014 Blue Horse Press Chapbook contest.
 Layers (Plain View Press, 1994) also features 20 of her poems.
 Her poems, “Harvest” and “Letter to a Fugitive” were recently nominated for the Pushcart Prize, and her poem “Pendulum” received a 2017 “Best of the Net” nomination.